tim-balloon/TIMflight/docs/ReimagingFlightComputer.md

 Making a new hard drive for a new flight computer exactly like an old one.

-The easiest way to do this involves connecting the drives to a computer running Ubuntu.
-The easiest way to do this is to make and use a [Live USB](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started), because we will need one after we finish the initial reimaging.
+The easiest way to do this involves connecting the drives to a computer running Ubuntu, one at a time.

 Alternatively, you can try a Live USB of [Clonezilla](https://clonezilla.org/liveusb.php).